xeeeleee/crafting-interactions-project-template/README.md

 ### Connecting your app to heroku
 1. Create an account at [heroku.com](https://www.heroku.com/)
-2. Create a new app at [https://dashboard.heroku.com/apps](https://dashboard.heroku.com/apps)
+2. Create a new app at [https://dashboard.heroku.com/apps](https://dashboard.heroku.com/apps).
+Your app url will be `your-project-name.herokuapp.com`.
-3. Connect your app to your GitHub repo on Heroku.
+3. Go to your app's **Deploy** tab and connect the app to your GitHub repo on Heroku.
 4. Enable automatic deploys from GitHub from the 'master' branch.
+Now, everytime you push new updates to `master`, heroku will pick-up the change and deploy the updates to your website.